 InternetNZ has been running the .nz policies review process since 2019.
 As a result, the different sets of .nz principles and policies in the five existing policy documents have been combined into one document called .nz Rules.

-The .nz Rules will provide a more coherent policy framework that is linked in a user-friendly way.
+The .nz Rules are providing a more coherent policy framework that is linked in a user-friendly way.

-The .nz Rules are coming into effect on 1 November 2022, when the new .nz registry goes live.
+The .nz Rules came into effect on 1 November 2022.

 Where can I find the list of changes?